 My Professional Experience

-My knowledge of Personal Finance has been acquired through years of professional training, hands-on client experience, and self-learning spurred by my eternal thirst and passion for understanding money and how to make it work for me.
+My knowledge of Personal Finance has been acquired through years of professional training, hands-on client experience, and self-learning spurred by my eternal thirst and passion for understanding money and how to make it work for me maximially.

 My Education & Training

-Yolanda Ransom is a Financial Educator, Speaker and Trainer who teaches individuals and groups how to confidently master their money so that they can achieve all of their financial dreams.
-As the CEO & Founder of Yolanda Ransom Consulting, Yolanda firmly believes that we ALL should have access to a life of financial freedom - no matter WHERE we come from.
-Yolanda has over 20 years of experience in the financial services industry and a Bachelor’s degree in Sociology from the CUNY School of Professional Studies.
-She is a certified Financial Coach who has performed over 100 individual financial coaching sessions.
-She has taught countless clients how to effectively utilize the financial resources that build long lasting wealth, resulting in clients achieving improved credit scores, increased savings, and newfound financial stability for themselves and their loved ones.
+Yolanda Ransom is the Maximize Your Money Maven.
+A Financial Educator, speaker, writer, and trainer, she teaches diverse professionals and individuals how to confidently maximize their money to achieve all of their financial dreams.
+Yolanda firmly believes that we ALL should have access to a life of financial freedom - no matter WHERE we come from.
+She has over 20 years of experience in the financial services industry and a Bachelor’s degree in Sociology from the CUNY School of Professional Studies.
+She is a certified Financial Counselor who has performed over 100 individual financial coaching sessions.
+In her work, she has taught countless clients how to effectively utilize the financial resources that build long lasting wealth, resulting in raised credit scores, increased savings, and newfound financial stability and growth for themselves and their loved ones.
 When Yolanda is not passionately teaching others about personal finance, you’ll find her watching comedies and action movies or spending time with her husband and family.
 A music lover since childhood, she also spends every other free moment listening to R&B and Hip Hop music or creating music as a Soul singer.
 She lives in New Jersey with her loving husband.
-Her goal is to empower others to OWN their finances so they can realize their full potential and fulfill all their dreams.
-Her motto is “If we don’t take control of our own financial futures, no one else will do it for us.
-And we CAN.”
+Her goal is to empower others to OWN their finances so they can reach their money goals and fulfill all their dreams.
+Her motto is “If you don’t take control of your own financial future, no one else will do it for you.
+And you CAN.”

 Fun Fact # 1

 I am a life-long earner and a couple of years ago as a college student I participated in my college’s program designed to help us better understand policy making at the state level.
 So after several weeks of preparation, we traveled to the NY State Capitol to "argue" and "vote" on a bill presented on the senate floor.
 Our roles were to present individual arguments formulated from the point of view of what an actual Senator might deliver.
-My seat was that of District 6 - one held by a Republican senator at the time - so I delivered my argument on public campaign funding as a ‘Republican.’
-It was a great experience!
+My seat was that of District 6—one held by a Republican senator at the time—so I delivered my argument on public campaign funding as a ‘Republican.’
+It was a great (and fun) experience!